Exploration

 Planning for the future

-We will continue to focus on our core projects in Saskatchewan under our long-term exploration strategy.
-Long-term, we look for properties that meet our investment criteria.
-We may partner with other companies through strategic alliances, equity holdings and traditional joint venture arrangements.
-Our industry expertise in both exploration and corporate social responsibility make us a partner of choice.
+We plan to continue to focus on our core projects in Saskatchewan under our long-term exploration framework.
+Our leadership position and industry expertise in both exploration and corporate social responsibility makes us a partner of choice.
+For properties and projects that meet our investment criteria, we may partner with other companies through strategic alliances, equity holdings and traditional joint venture arrangements to optimize our exploration activity and spending.

 Caution about Forward-Looking Information